micheleangioni/message-board/readme.md

 ## Installation

-Message Board can be installed through Composer, first of all include `"michele-angioni/message-board": "dev-master"` to your composer.json and run `composer update` or `composer install`.
+Message Board can be installed through Composer, first of all include `"michele-angioni/message-board": "0.1"` to your composer.json and run `composer update` or `composer install`.
 Then run migrations and seeding through `php artisan migrate --package="michele-angioni/message-board"` and `php artisan db:seed --class="MessageBoardSeeder"` and you are done.

 ## Configuration